site24x7/plugins/cifs/README.md

 - The plugin will automatically identify and monitor all CIFS mounts present on the server.

-- Increase the plugin version if you need to add mounts to monitor after plugin registration.

 - Execute the below command with appropriate arguments to check for the valid json output.

 	```bash